Is Croatia In Winter A Good Idea? Yes. Here’s Why & Where To Go

 Best Restaurants In Dubrovnik_Hotel Kompas view (1)

 Okay, it is winter in Croatia, but that doesn’t mean a beach visit is out of the question.
-Although Croatia’s winter temperatures might be too low for a swim or afternoon of sunbathing, winter days can still be delightful in Croatia.
+Although Croatia’s winter temperatures might be too low for a swim or an afternoon of sunbathing, winter days can still be delightful.

 On a sunny winter day, you can easily pull up a chair on the beach and soak up the sights, sounds, and smells of the gorgeous Adriatic Sea or pass a few hours with a good book.